seanbaxter/DirectXShaderCompiler/docs/ExceptionHandling.rst

 For Windows C++ exception handling, the first argument for a catch handler is a pointer to the RTTI type descriptor for the object to catch.
-The second argument is an index into the argument list of the ``llvm.localescape`` call in the main function.
+The second argument is an index into the argument list of the ``llvm37.localescape`` call in the main function.
 The exception object will be copied into the provided stack object.
 If the exception object is not required, this argument should be -1.
 The third argument is a pointer to a function implementing the catch.
 This